patthewebrat/php-image-resizer/README.md

 `composer install`

-Then create .env and edit this file to include your whitelisted image domains.
+Then create .env and edit this file to include your whitelisted image domains and cache lifetime (in seconds)

 `cp .env.example .env`